 4. Catch Up With Colleagues Socially

 Yet, after many months of working from home, those small interactions in the office or heading out together at the end of the day, have become a distant memory.
-A good way of bringing everyone together could be a pub quiz, for example.
+A good way for bringing everyone together could be a pub quiz, for example.

 Interacting with the team socially, makes it easier to relate with one another and gives a much needed boost to team morale.
 A happy team is a productive team!